nuageux/Obsidian-CS-Notes/Other Subjects/COGS 108 - Data Science/Course Content/Data Ethics.md

+#DataSci
 - Some people worry about privacy
 - Data is a form of power, and it can be considered as money
-- Ethics are moral principles that govern a person's behaviour or the conducting of an activity
+- Ethics are moral principles that govern a person's behavior or the conducting of an activity

 Prof Fleischer's view: Data sci pursued in a manner so that is equitable, with respect for privacy and consent, so as to ensure that it does not cause undue harm.

 Intent and Objectivity
 - intent is not required for harmful practices to occur
-- data, algo, and analysis are not objective
+- data, algorithms, and analysis are not objective
 	- it is collected and implemented by people, who have biases
 - bias & discrimination driven by data & algorithms can give new scale to pre-existing inequities